frederic-perez/AmE-dictionary/data/dictionary.md

 __shipyard__ _n_ :two::hammer: :es: astillero
 __shirk<sup>1</sup>__ _n_
 __shirk<sup>2</sup>__ _v_ :four::dart: (shirking) To avoid work or duty.
+__Shirley Temple__ _n_ A non-alcoholic cocktail consisting of ginger ale or sometimes lemonade and grenadine and garnished with a maraschino cherry.
 __shirttail__ _n_
 __shirttail<sup>1</sup>__ _n_ __1__ The part of a shirt reaching below the waist, especially in the back. __2__ A brief item added at the end of a newspaper article. __3__ Something small or unimportant.
 __shirttail<sup>2</sup>__ _adj_ __1__ Very young or immature. __2__ Very small or trivial. __3__ Distantly related.